 Please send your pre-application package, including a CV, a sample of publications, and IELTS/TOEFL, to Dr. Nhat (Nick) Pham (phamn@cardiff.ac.uk) if you are interested.

-(4) Evaluate the developed system on human subjects to study the efficiency and usability of the proposed system.
+(3) Develop a prototype and evaluate the developed system in clinical and industrial settings to study the usability of the proposed solution.

 References.